-WORKFORCE GROUPS ASK FOR INVESTMENTS IN ADULT BASIC EDUCATION FUNDING IN STIMULUS BILL: The Campaign to Invest in America’s Workforce, a coalition of 30 education, workforce, and national nonprofit groups organized by the National Skills Coalition, sent a letter to congressional leaders outlining workforce policy recommendations to include in future coronavirus stimulus packages.
+POLITICO’s Morning Education newsletter today featured a letter sent to Congress by The Campaign to Invest in America’s Workforce – a coalition of 30 education, workforce, and national nonprofit groups organized by the National Skills Coalition.
+The letter outlines workforce policy recommendations to include in future coronavirus stimulus packages.

 — “There is no question that the demand for reemployment, skilling and reskilling services will increase substantially during the COVID-19 crisis and its aftermath,” the groups wrote.

 — Among other things, the groups are asking for an additional $1 billion in investments in the Workforce Innovation and Opportunity Act’s Title II Adult Basic Education funding.
 The funds would be used for education and training for workers who the groups say will need literacy, numeracy and digital skills to succeed in the workforce.
 The groups said the pandemic has highlighted the speed of how adult education programs can shift to online and blended formats.